The best laptops for Cricut makers: get the most out of Cricut Design Space

 MacBook Pro M3 14-inch

 The entry-level 14-inch MacBook Pro is cheaper than in the past, still with the benefits of a sleek chassis and a fabulous screen.
 It's still more than you need for Cricut, but it's a solid long term investment.
-The starting point is $1,599 / £1,699, but we have seen discounts of up to $150.
+The starting point is $1,599 / £1,699, but I've seen discounts of up to $150.

 Read our 4.5-star review